 The tricky part is to find the right Quran to Quran journal in… many Bibles that i’ve seen in Bible Journalling posts have a lot of space on the sides to draw pics on, etc. You also need a good Quran with a good translation… I ended up choosing Aga Quli Qarai’s Quran for my kids and QFatima has previously advocated Shakir.
-What have you guys gone for?

 A little while ago, I had come across a clip of young Christian children who were eager to share their favourite verses from the Bible with each other.
 They knew exactly where it was, and the Bible was obviously much loved and familiar to them…

 I began wondering how much that is the case with our (my!) children.
 I think they know verses here and there but i would love for them to have that familiarity with the Quran such that they can pick it out in an instant.
-We give recitation a lot of focus in our communities, and also memorisation (to check out our series on help with that, see: http://www.buzzideazz.com/quran-memorisation-series/ but that’s really only the first step.
+We give recitation a lot of focus in our communities, and also memorisation (to check out our series on help with that, see: https://www.buzzideazz.com/quran-memorisation-series/ but that’s really only the first step.